Preplanning your Website project for Internet Marketing

 - Have you identified what will be your expectations to make the project viable relative to your objectives and expected financial return?

-- What would you like people to do when they visit your web site as what will be the call to action?
-Will there be an unique offer?
+- What would you like people to do when they visit your website what will be the call to action?
+Will there be a unique offer?

 - What is the experience that you would like the user to take away from visiting your website?

 - Do you have a registered business name for using a .com.au address?

 - Have you looked into getting a domain name for your branding and business’s web and email communications? i.e. www.your_business_name.com.au

-- These pages might include information about your products and services, features and benefits, your opening hours, your location, contact details, privacy policies and you terms and conditions.
+- These pages might include information about your products and services, features and benefits, opening hours, your location, contact details, privacy policies and your terms and conditions.
 Maybe even specific web forms to collect information that your customers request.

 - Have you created a site map or flow chart of your proposed website?
 This site map would also include external links to other websites.

 - Have you been looking at websites of businesses similar to yours? if yes, have you taken notes on what you like and dislike about these sites?

-- Have you researched why you would like to setup a web site?, i.e. do you have an unique idea that can be applied in the web media to compliment your existing business strategies.
+- Have you researched why you would like to set up a website? i.e. do you have a unique idea that can be applied in the web media to complement your existing business strategies?